Additional Areas of Study

 Essential to the college experience is developing the knowledge and awareness of healthy lifestyles.
 Because kinesiology is the study of physical activity, our Physically Active Life Skills (PALS) courses can be seen as a foundational component for better understanding and appreciating human movement.

 As opposed to the more “traditional” physical activity courses such as basketball, soccer, flag football, etc., our focus is on “lifetime activities.”
 These are activities or courses that an individual can participate in for the rest of her/his life.
-These include such courses as Golf, Jogging, Personal Fitness, Tennis, Weight Training, and Yoga, to name a few.
+These include such courses as Golf, Jogging, Personal Fitness, Tennis, Weight Training and Yoga, to name a few.
 The value of these courses is they afford students the opportunity to develop the foundational knowledge and skills that provide the confidence, competency and desire necessary for participation in a specific activity.
 As a result, participation in these lifetime activities contribute to an active lifestyle and sustained wellness.

 Political Science is concerned with the theory and practice of politics and the description and analysis of political systems and political behavior.
-Our courses are designed to make students aware of the continuing questions of politics, and also to explore the institutions and political life of the United States as well as other regions of the world.
+Our courses are designed to make students aware of the continuing questions of politics, and also to explore the institutions and political life of the United States, as well as other regions of the world.

 Political scientists measure the effectiveness of government policies by examining factors like economic growth, stability and justice.
-If you want to work in or further study public service or the non-profit sector, political sciences courses will help you along that path.
+If you want to work in or further study public service or the non-profit sector, political science courses will help you along that path.
 Many students studying business and public policy at YHC gain valuable knowledge from political science courses.

 For more information about the field of Political Science, visit The American Political Science Association.